mummer4/mummer/README.md

         another, thus causing a somewhat redundant output, this option will notify users of such rare occurrences.

-        NOTES:
+**Notes:**

 The -c and -l options are useful when comparing two sets of assembly contigs, in that these options help determine if an alignment spans an entire contig, or is just a partial hit to a different read.
 The -b option is useful when the user wishes to identify sytenic regions between two genomes, but is not particularly interested in the actual alignment similarity or appearance.
 This option also disregards match orientation, so should not be used if this information is needed.

-   ** show-diff **

-        DESCRIPTION:
+###show-diff

+**Description:**

-        This program classifies alignment breakpoints for the quantification of macroscopic differences between two
+This program classifies alignment breakpoints for the quantification of macroscopic differences between two genomes.
-        genomes.
 It takes a standard, unfiltered delta file as input, determines the best mapping between the two sequence sets, and reports on the breaks in that mapping.

         USAGE:
         show-diff  [options]  <deltafile>